 The most recommended spiked hawk should have a sharpened spike on both edges.
 However, not all models are perfectly designed.
 Therefore, you have to ensure that the piece you are buying has quality construction, durable, precise, and lightweight.

-The best model utilizes drop through handles, allowing for easy replacement.
+The best model utilizes drop through handle, allowing for easy replacement.
 The simplicity of pipe hawks is entirely dependent on the pipe design and the head.

 This is one of the most important considerations that you must make.
 You cannot just pick any hawk; you need to pick one with the most reliable head material.